 One simple and effective way is to implement workstation ergonomics.
 This means tailoring your workstation to suit your needs and your physical makeup and build.
 This can include re-positioning items such as your chair, desk, files, and cupboards to create a suitable working environment that doesn’t impede your back or body in any way.
 Furthermore, if you sit for long periods, ensure your chair has cushion and the correct height and tilt.

 Furthermore, ensure that your monitor and keyboard are at the correct height to avoid putting a strain on your neck and back from looking at an angle.
 Minimize stretching and reaching for heavy objects.
 Also, if you cannot reach something, stand up and walk over to it.
 Don’t stretch.

 Aside from arranging your workplace in a suitable manner, you should also maintain a minimum level of movement.
 Our bodies can tolerate sitting or standing in one position for approximately 20 minutes, therefore, it is important to stand up and walk around or stretch regularly.
-By considering and implementing these pointers, you should drastically reduce your chance of contracting back pains in the office.
+By considering and implementing these pointers, you should drastically reduce your chance of contracting back pain in the office.

 If you have nagging back pain from work or you’re dealing with any type of work related injury, we can help.
 Visit Dr. Jean-Pierre Khreich at any of of our three chiropractic clinics.
 We have locations in Huntington Beach, Long Beach, and Signal Hill.
 You can request an appointment online or call.
-New Patients receive a free Acupuncture or free Chiropractic consultation.